web_0363.jpg

 Connecticut Parentage Act

-Since 2019, Professor Douglas NeJaime and a group of Yale Law School students have advocated for the fundamental rights of CT children and families — with a specific focus on the parental rights of LGBTQ couples and the right of all children to access the safety and security of legal parentage.
+In 2019, Professor Douglas NeJaime and a group of Yale Law School students advocated for the fundamental rights of CT children and families — with a specific focus on the parental rights of LGBTQ couples and the right of all children to access the safety and security of legal parentage.
+This clinic is no longer active but its website may be viewed as an archive of the clinic’s work.

 Entrepreneurship and Innovation Clinic